jimmy-penn/grafanc/README.md

 ### Make C++ binary `grafanc`

-If htslib is installed under direcory `~/htslib/1.20/`, GrafAnc can be build by running the following command under the root directory:
+If htslib is installed under direcory `~/htslib/1.20/`, GrafAnc can be built by running the following command under the root directory:

 ``` sh
 $ make